[last updated: 15 March 2020]

-Primary sources for historians consist of just about every source of evidence on the recent or more remote past not produced by someone like me (a secondary source).
+Primary sources are just about every source of evidence on the recent or more remote past not produced by someone like me (a secondary source).
 They provide what are often called ‘first hand’ evidence.
 Wikipedia has quite a good piece on this, although I suspect better ones will not be difficult to find on the Internet.
-This page provides a guide to some of the key primary sources for the study of diplomacy.
-Their main classes are newspapers, published works by diplomats, oral history, official documents (divided into those published at time of origin – ‘official publications’ – and those originally classified but subsequently released or leaked), and private papers.
+This page provides a guide to some of the key primary sources for the study of diplomacy, with emphasis on those FREELY AVAILABLE ONLINE.
+Their main classes are newspapers; published works by diplomats; oral history; official documents, divided into those published at time of origin and those originally classified but subsequently released or leaked; and private papers.

 PUBLISHED WORKS BY DIPLOMATS

 These include diaries recorded during their careers and memoirs written at their conclusion, together with more general books and articles about diplomacy.
 There are, however, no hard and fast lines between these categories.
 For example, the first volume of Henry Kissinger’s memoirs, The White House Years (1979), contains long passages in which he develops his theory of international politics.
 Many nineteenth and early twentieth century works (and some from much earlier periods) can now be found on the Internet; see especially the vast San Francisco-based free internet library called the ‘Internet Archive’ .
 (But ignore the abridged and thoroughly disreputable English translation of Callières’ On the Manner of Negotiating with Sovereign Princes provided by A. F. Whyte under the title ‘The Practice of Diplomacy’ in this online resource; see instead the translation in Keens-Soper and Schweizer.)
 See also Stefano Baldi’s intriguing Through the Diplomatic Looking Glass.